Stock market today: Asian stocks mixed ahead of US inflation data

 If Treasury yields continue to rise, either stock prices need to fall or companies need to produce bigger profit growth to make up for it.

-In other dealings early Wednesday, U.S. benchmark crude oil rose 6 cents to $76.43 per barrel.
-Brent crude, the international standard, lost 1 cent to $79.91 per barrel.
+In other dealings on Wednesday, U.S. benchmark crude oil rose 54 cents to $76.91 per barrel.
+Brent crude, the international standard, added 36 cents to $80.28 per barrel.

 Zimo Zhong, The Associated Press